gdbroman/broman.blog/about.md

 ## What Wordpress theme is this?
 This website is not running on slow and bloated Wordpress.
 I coded my own [Jekyll](https://jekyllrb.com/){:target="_blank"} theme and deployed it for free using Github Pages.

-If you like what you see, I've got good news: This website is open source.
-You can find the source code [here](https://github.com/gustafbroman/blog){:target="_blank"}.
+Like what you see?
+Then I've got good news: This website is open source and you can find the source code [here](https://github.com/gustafbroman/blog){:target="_blank"}.

 ## Are you writing these questions to yourself?
 Maybe, no comment.